akhildevops24/opensource/README.md

-# geoserver
+# Open Source Applications
-This Repository includes all useful information on geoserver
+This Repository includes all useful information on open source applications.